DrHaid/LiveWallpaper-Wunderland/README.md

+*Warning: This app will probably not work correctly with non 16:9 screens.*

 *Disclaimer: I do not own any imagery in this project (except the cows, obviously).*
-*This app will probably not work correctly with non 16:9 screens.*